Content creators vs. influencers: Which one is right for my business?

-In addition, creator marketing works on a number of stages within the marketing funnel.
+In addition, creator marketing works on several stages within the marketing funnel.
 “As opposed to influencer marketing which tends to focus on top of funnel brand awareness, creator marketing can be integrated at every stage of the funnel—including those middle funnel repeat customers,” Hannah explains.

 What are some creator marketing best practices?

-Hannah recommends some easy tips and tricks when working with a content creator to ensure both parties are getting the most out of the partnership.
+Hannah recommends some easy tips and tricks when working on marketing with a content creator to ensure both parties are getting the most out of the partnership.

 Tip #1: Find content creators with the right audience for your brand

-Creators have niche audiences that can be leveraged to your advantage, as long as the audience is a right fit for your brand.
-So, seek out creators with followings that align with you and your business.
+Content creators have niche audiences that can be leveraged to your advantage, as long as the target audience is a right fit for your brand.
+So, seek out content creators with followings that align with you and your business.
 “Instead of starting from scratch, you’ll be leveraging a specific audience they've already built, so you want to take the time to make sure you’re talking to the right people,” says Hannah.

 Tip #2: Don’t limit them creatively

-Once you’ve selected a creator who speaks to the right audience, it can be tempting to want to be involved in every step of content creation.
+Once you’ve selected a creator who speaks to your target audience, it can be tempting to want to be involved in every step of content creation.
 “In my experience, limiting a creator’s creative liberty has always been a misstep,” says Hannah.
 “Just like anyone on your team internally, you’ll want to give this individual space to do what they do best,” she adds.